gearjosh/robo-counter/README.md

 ## Description

 Robo-Counter ask the user for a number and returns a "robotic translation" in the guise of a life-saving utility for the robot apocalypse.
-It counts up tothe users number, replacing numbers which include a 0 with "Beep!", numbers which include a 1 with "Boop!", and numbers divisible by 3 with "I'm sorry, Dave.
+It counts up to the users number, replacing numbers which include a 0 with "Beep!", numbers which include a 1 with "Boop!", and numbers divisible by 3 with "I'm sorry, Dave.
 I'm afraid I can't do that."

 ## Specifications